Gavrushuk/Gavrushuk/README.md

 ## Hi there 👋, my name is Illia!

 ## I am Front End Developer with 5+ years of experience.
-I Always strive to bring more than required to make the product perfect.
+I always strive to bring more than required to make the product perfect.

 💻 **Technology stack:**
 - VueJs (Vue, Vuex, Pinia, Vue Router);